reubenharry/stochastic-memoization/README.md

 The reason we use *monad-bayes* is that if you define something generically in terms of the MonadSample and MonadInfer classes, it provides a range of inference algorithms like MCMC, and methods for customizing your own inference.

 In general, we want to ask questions like: given the generative process described by `fragment`, and given a set of observed sentences, what must the set of fragments have been to have resulted in the generation of those sentences.

+This is an *extremely* challenging inference problem, and just using MCMC out of the box is beyond hopeless.
+But as I better understand inference in this domain, I hope to use the tools of monad-bayes to implement something tractable.